Drake International is excited that you are exploring education abroad opportunities at Drake University. Follow the steps below to get started.

 Start the study abroad process by asking yourself some clarifying questions regarding the purpose of your study abroad experience: Why do I want to study abroad?
 What do I want to gain from the experience?
 How will studying abroad benefit me academically, personally, and professionally?

-Join a Study Abroad Session
+Join an Online Study Abroad Session

 The study abroad sessions are intended to provide an overview of study abroad, and to provide clear “next steps” about how to apply to study abroad.